Poset Ramsey number $R(P,Q_n)$. III. Chain Compositions and Antichains: Summary of known approaches

 Determining $R(Q_m,Q_n)$ for $m\in\N$ is one of the most interesting open problems regarding poset Ramsey numbers.
 While well-understood for $m\in\{1,2\}$, the asymptotic behaviour of $R(Q_m,Q_n)$ for fixed $m\ge 3$ is only bounded up to a constant linear factor, see Lu and Thompson \cite{LT}.
 Conjectures \ref{conj:1} and \ref{conj:1b} are equivalent to the following. \begin{conjecture} For every fixed $m\in\N$, $R(Q_m,Q_n)=n + o(n)$.
 Furthermore there is a fixed integer $m\in\N$ with $R(Q_m,Q_n)=n + \omega\left(\frac{n}{\log n}\right).$ \end{conjecture} Note that Conjecture \ref{conj:2} is a strengthening of an open conjecture raised by Lu and Thompson~\cite{LT}. \\

 \textbf{Acknowledgments:}~\quad Research was partially supported by DFG grant FKZ AX 93/2-1.
-The author would like to thank Maria Axenovich for many helpful comments, discussions, and her contribution to other parts of this series.
-The author thanks Torsten Ueckerdt for his comments leading to a cleaner argument for Lemma \ref{lem:count_perm} as well as Felix Clemen for valuable comments on the manuscript.
+The author would like to thank Maria Axenovich for many helpful comments and discussions, and her contribution to other parts of this series.
+The author thanks Torsten Ueckerdt for his comments leading to a cleaner argument for Lemma \ref{lem:count_perm}, Felix Clemen for valuable comments on the manuscript as well as the two anonymous referees of a previous version of this manuscript for their careful reading and their constructive feedback.